How To Freeze Sourdough Bread {includes instructions for refreshing frozen sourdough}

 Frozen slices of sourdough are best toasted.
 You can toast the sourdough directly from the freezer.

-Freezing Other Sourdough Based Baked Goods
+Freezing Other Sourdough Baked Goods

+You can freeze most types of sourdough based baked goods in the same manner as you would freeze an entire sourdough loaf.
 Some sourdough goods will be better frozen before baking, but most sourdough items can be baked first.
 They can then be frozen to be thawed and used at a later date.

 Some examples of sourdough baked goods that can be frozen after baking are: